New England

 Discover the Burgess difference

 Charter a luxury yacht with Burgess.
-We are trusted for our expertise, and it is the first-hand insights of our charter brokers that raise the bar.
-Our collective knowledge serves to make your superyacht charter experience exceptional.
+Trusted for our expertise, our first-hand insights, extraordinary selection of luxury superyachts, and expansive international network of on board and onshore contacts come together to deliver a seamless and unforgettable experience.
 Explore our stunning collection of luxury yachts for rent or hire and speak to our experts about chartering a private yacht to your dream destination.

 Privileged access to the world’s finest charter yachts

-Every charter yacht in the Burgess fleet is unique, from interior design and on board facilities, to watertoys and impeccable service.
+Every charter yacht in the Burgess fleet is unique, from interior design and on board facilities to watertoys and wellness.
 We rigorously inspect every yacht to ensure that when you find your ideal match, it exceeds every expectation.

 A wealth of knowledge to enhance your experience

-A superyacht charter offers life-affirming adventure and little can compare to a tailor-made experience orchestrated by your Burgess broker.
+A superyacht charter offers an unparalleled sense of freedom and adventure, with every aspect meticulously tailored by your Burgess broker to suit you.
 By accommodating both your preferences and requirements, no detail is left to chance.

 Personalised service that goes above and beyond